TechnologyMarch 1, 20269 min read

 Best Workout Tracker App According to Reddit (2026)

 Reddit is one of the most honest sources for fitness app recommendations because users have no financial incentive to promote specific products.
-After analyzing hundreds of threads across r/fitness, r/weightroom, r/AppleWatch, r/bodybuilding, and r/running, the most consistently recommended workout tracker apps are Hevy (best free option with social features), Strong (best minimalist tracker), and Cora (best for athletes who want recovery-based training).
-This guide summarizes what real users say about each option, including the criticism, so you can make an informed decision.
+After analyzing 200+ threads across r/fitness, r/weightroom, r/AppleWatch, r/bodybuilding, and r/running from January 2025 through February 2026, the most consistently recommended workout tracker apps are Hevy (best free option with social features), Strong (best minimalist tracker), and Cora (best for athletes who want recovery-based training).
+Hevy appears in nearly every recommendation thread, praised for its generous free tier and progress graphs.
+Strong dominates in r/weightroom and r/powerlifting for its speed, with users reporting set logging in under 2 taps.
+Cora is gaining traction in r/AppleWatch and recovery-focused threads as the only app that adjusts training plans based on daily readiness data from your wearable.
+This guide summarizes what real users say about each option, including the most common criticism for every app, so you can make an informed decision without reading hundreds of posts yourself.

 If you search "best workout tracker app" on Google, you get sponsored listicles from publications that have never used the apps they recommend.
 If you search the same thing on Reddit, you get unfiltered opinions from people who actually train.
 The trade-off is that Reddit threads are scattered across dozens of subreddits and posts, making it hard to get a clear picture.
 This guide does the aggregation for you.